These 17 companies are pledging to add a Black board member by the end of 2021

 Over 40 U.S. companies have launched The Board Challenge–an initiative to spur all U.S.-based companies to appoint at least one Black director to their boards within a year.
 The Board Challenge was founded by Altimeter Capital, Valence, and theBoardlist and currently boasts 27 member companies that already have at least one Black board member.
 Another 17 companies that are members have committed to appointing a Black director within twelve months.

-The launch of the nation-wide Board Challenge comes just weeks after individual states are looking at ways to increase diversity among corporate boards.
+The launch of the nationwide Board Challenge comes just weeks after individual states are looking at ways to increase diversity among corporate boards.
 In August, California lawmakers sent a bill to the governor that would require public companies to have at least one board member from an underrepresented community by the end of 2021.

 We can't let this moment pass us by without taking action.
 We've launched a pledge for U.S. boards of directors to add a Black director within a year.